Download Production Tools

 I’m already in business – do I need your seminars?

 My training is helpful to seasoned businesses as well as start-ups.
-I provide hands-on learning and industry forms specific to manufacturing – based on 30+ years of solving production problems.
+Even well established brands encounter new challenges as they grow their market and expand their product offerings.
+I provide hands-on learning and industry forms specific to development and manufacturing – based on 30+ years of solving production problems.

 What is the refund policy?

 Seminar and template payments are generally non-refundable.
 However, I am certain that you will find the information and forms invaluable.
 I have helped launch hundreds of startups and expand established brands with this same training.
 If the material is not what you need, let me know as soon as possible (within 30 days).
 Tell me why it’s not working for you and I will make it right or refund part or all of your purchase.

 I just need a sewing factory – can you provide contacts?

 Sewing factory recommendations are only provided in a private consultation.
 You may purchase the pre-vetted list of sewing factories that are registered in Northern California on this website.
 But, if you are new to the industry, you will likely find that this is not enough to propel you forward.
 Each factory has a unique specialty with strengths and weaknesses that make them appropriate or not for your product.
 Factories generally resist working with small start-ups with no experience.
 The factories I recommend come from a large network of legitimate contractors that I have worked with for years (some of them decades!).
 They will often accept new customers only if I have referred them.
 (The factories know that these customers are more informed and prepared.)